Gut Health and Strokes

 Gut Health and Strokes Intestinal Abnormalities

-According to the study, stroke can cause intestinal abnormalities that are detectable under magnification.
+According to the study, stroke can cause detectable intestinal abnormalities under magnification.
 They found the intestinal tissues in the healthy models were similar to an orderly colony of coral, with tiny projections called “villi” that increased the intestinal wall surface area.
 The villi multiplied how many nutrients the intestinal wall can absorb.
-However, when looking at post-stroke models, the same intestinal tissue appeared scrambled a month after the stroke.
+However, the same intestinal tissue appeared scrambled a month after the stroke when looking at post-stroke models.
 (1)

 “There’s disorganization here,” says Brichacek.
 “There’s also less space between the villi to allow nutrients to move around.”
 The tie here is that poor circulation of nutrients can compromise stroke recovery outcomes.
 (1)